mahmudazim/WikiBot/README.md

 ## Getting Started

 To use WikiBot, you will need to have a Telegram account.
-Once you have an account, you can search for the bot by name (@MyTelegramWikiBot) and start using it right away.
+Once you have an account, you can search for the bot by name (@[wkiorgbot](https://t.me/wkiorgbot)) and start using it right away.

 ## Features